MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/unicode-codepoints-from-string-function.md

 ---
 # unicode_codepoints_from_string()

-Returns a dynamic array of the Unicode codepoints of an input string (the inverse operation of unicode_codepoints_to_string).
+Returns a dynamic array of the Unicode codepoints of an input string.
+This function is the inverse operation of [`unicode_codepoints_to_string()`](unicode-codepoints-to-string-function.md) function.

 > **Deprecated aliases:** to_utf8()